xyproto/zsnes/README.md

 ### General info

+Thanks to Christoph Mallon for the commits that this fork is based on.

 * License: GPL2
 * Version: 2.0.2
 * Fork author: Alexander F. Rødseth &lt;xyproto@archlinux.org&gt;

-# Old documentation from ZSNES 1.51
+# Old documentation

+## List of contributors

-These are the contents of the text files that were included with the 1.51 release of Zsnes:
+These are the contributors listed in the text files that are included with the 1.51 release of ZSNES, and on the zsnes.com webpage:

-## The ZSNES Team

 * zsKnight
 * `_Demo_`
 * pagefault
 * Nach

-## Assistant Coders

-* pharos
-* stainless
 * grinvader
+* Deathlike2
 * Jonas Quinn
+* blargg
-* ipher
+* Pharos

-## Additional Authors

 * teuf
 * relnev
 * prometheus
 * theoddone33
 * EvilTypeGuy
+* stainless
+* aaronl
+* MKendora
+* kode54
+* zinx
+* amit
+* Khan Artist
+* hpsolo
+* Kreed
+* Neviksti
+* ipher
+* relnev
 * StatMat
 * MKendora
 * hpsolo
 * aaronl
 * Diablo-D3

-## Miscellaneous

-* Wilbern Cobb - initial OpenBSD work
+* Wilbern Cobb
-* Thorsten "mirabile" Glaser - more OpenBSD integration
+* Thorsten "mirabile" Glaser
-* Mitchell "The Khan Artist/Noxious Ninja" Mebane - manpage
+* Mitchell "The Khan Artist/Noxious Ninja" Mebane

+Contents from the text files that came with ZSNES 1.51:

 ## How OpenGL renders the SNES video buffer